syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

-## Load without virtualization
+## ListView with full height

 The `SfListView` will load all of its items by setting the [IsScrollingEnabled](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsScrollingEnabled.html) property to `false`.
-The default value of `IsScrollingEnabled` is `true`.
-If `IsScrollingEnabled` is set as `true` then `SfListView` loads its contents to view size and reuse the items while scrolling.

 {% tabs %}
 {% highlight xaml %}